fbpx

 Stay sane and in control with practical tips on managing your children's behavior while everyone is home, as this post provides valuable insights and strategies for parents navigating the challenges of maintaining a harmonious household during extended periods together.

-Is your house currently a multiple grade level classroom, a cafeteria, a gym, an art room, a science lab, a library, a music room, an office for you, and a conference call location for your partner?
-We get it.
-This is a challenge.
+Is your home currently functioning as a multi-grade-level classroom, cafeteria, gym, art room, science lab, library, music room, office, and conference call location for your partner?
+We understand that this can be quite a challenge.

-• Attend to your child.
-Comment specifically on what they are doing.
-For example, “That’s a pretty color blue you are coloring with.”
-Focus on your child, and avoid using your phone or other electronic device.
-If you are already attending to your child, then they are less likely to display challenging behavior.
+3. Engage with Your Child: Make a conscious effort to attend to your child by commenting on what they are doing.
+For example, “That’s a beautiful shade of blue you’re using!”
+Focus on your child and try to limit distractions from your phone or other electronic devices.
+When you give them your attention, they are less likely to exhibit challenging behavior.

-• Stick to your normal daily routine as much as possible.
-The more you can provide normalcy for your child the better.
-Wake up, get dressed, and eat breakfast as you would any other day.
-Go to bed around the same time.
+6. Maintain a Normal Routine: Try to keep your daily routine as consistent as possible.
+Encourage your child to wake up, get dressed, and eat breakfast just like any other day.
+Going to bed around the same time can also help provide stability.

-• Give your child a schedule.
-Children are used to following a schedule at school.
-A list of activities for the day can prompt engagement and provide structure during this confusing time.
-You can include specific leisure activities, meals, hygiene, homework, and even family time.
-Write a list of activities and the time your child should start the task.
-You could even use pictures of the activities and a timer to signal the length of the activity.
-If printing is not an option then try a picture folder on a phone or tablet.
+7. Create a Daily Schedule: Children are accustomed to following a schedule at school.
+Providing a list of activities for the day can enhance engagement and offer structure.
+This schedule can include leisure activities, meals, hygiene, homework, and family time.
+Write down the activities along with their starting times.
+If possible, use pictures to represent activities and a timer to signal transitions.
+If printing isn’t an option, consider using a picture folder on a phone or tablet.

-If you enjoyed these tips, check out our Purposeful Parenting online webinars and our other blog posts!
-Follow us on social media for more updates, tips, and resources!
-Please share pictures and ideas from your houses with us on social media!
-Also, let us know what you need to get by!
-Let’s create a supportive online community!
+If you found these tips helpful, check out our Purposeful Parenting online webinars and other blog posts!
+Follow us on social media for updates, tips, and resources.
+We’d love for you to share pictures and ideas from your home with us!
+Let us know how we can support you—let’s create a strong online community together!

 What Do I Say to My Kids?
 Resources for Parents to Have Difficult Discussions about COVID-19